mapillary/mapillary_tools/README.md

    based on the video start time and sampling interval.
 This is where `ffmpeg` is being used.
 2. `process`: process (geotag) the sample images with the specified source

 The two commands are usually combined into a single command `video_process`.
-See the examples below.

 #### Examples